 The Centre for Applied Linguistics and Translation Studies (CALTS) was established as a research centre in 1988.
 The Centre started offering postgraduate teaching programme since 1990.
-At the present, CALTS specializes in language interface studies with an emphasis on Translation Studies, Lexicography, Language Typology, Language Teaching, Sociolinguistics and Psycholinguistics and Language Technology [for which a Special Assistance Programme has been sanctioned by UGC - Phase-I: 2002-2007, Phase-II: 2007-12, DSA-I (reviewed in February 2015): 2015-20], CALTS has ongoing projects on Indian Language to Indian Language Machine Translation (ILILMT), Shallow Parser Tools for Indian Languages (SPTIL Assamese, Bodo, Dogri, Gujarati, Hindi, Konkani, Kashmiri, Maithili, Manipuri, Nepali, Odia and Santali) and Indian Languages Corpora Initiative (ILCI) Phase II funded by DIT, MCIT, Govt. of India.
+The Centre specializes in Language Interface Studies with an emphasis on Language Teaching, Sociolinguistics, Psycholinguistics, Translation Studies, Lexicography, Language Typology and Language Technology [for which a Special Assistance Programme has been sanctioned by UGC - Phase-I: 2002-2007, Phase-II: 2007-2012, DSA-I, 2015-2020].
 Apart from being one of the advanced centres of teaching and research in Linguistics and Translation Studies in the country, CALTS has also created a substantial computational facility for research and training in Natural Language Processing (NLP) and Machine Translation (MT).
-CALTS has specialized Faculty members in the areas of formal Syntax and Semantics, Historical Linguistics, Psycholinguistics, Sociolinguistics, different Classical and Modern Indian and Foreign Languages such as Sanskrit, Telugu, Tamil, Kannada, Oriya, Bangla, Khasi and Russian.
-CALTS has been evaluated and rated as Centre of Excellence among 32 important institutions in the country by the Research Council of United Kingdom.
+CALTS has specialized Faculty members in the areas of Language Teaching, Syntax and Semantics, Historical Linguistics, Psycholinguistics, Sociolinguistics and Translation studies involving different Classical and Modern Indian and Foreign Languages such as Sanskrit, Telugu, Tamil, Kannada, Odia, Bangla, Khasi and Russian.